-- 2 The Saudi Arabian government is encouraging the growth of the private sector.
+2 The Saudi Arabian government is encouraging the growth of the private sector.
 It is a low-cost oil producer, but its exports to South Africa have fallen recently.
-South Africa has a floating foreign exchange rate, but its central bank has recently tried to prevent a large fall in its foreign exchange rate. - (a) Define a floating foreign exchange rate.
-[2] - (b) Explain two benefits a government may gain from the growth of the private sector.
-[4] - (c) Analyse why a country with low costs of production may experience a decrease in its exports.
-[6] - (d) Discuss whether or not a government should prevent a fall in its country's foreign exchange rate.
+South Africa has a floating foreign exchange rate, but its central bank has recently tried to prevent a large fall in its foreign exchange rate.

+- (b) Explain two benefits a government may gain from the growth of the private sector.
+[4] - (c) Analyse why a country with low costs of production may experience a decrease in its exports. - (d) Discuss whether or not a government should prevent a fall in its country's foreign exchange rate.
 [8] - 3 In February 2017, Europe experienced a shortage of fresh vegetables due to bad weather.
 For a period of time, the markets for a number of vegetables, including broccoli and lettuces, were not in equilibrium.
 The price of food tends to fluctuate more than the price of manufactured goods and services.
-These fluctuations influence the rate of inflation. - (a) When is a market in equilibrium?
-[2] - (b) Explain how a rise in the price of food would affect a country's consumer prices index (CPI).
+These fluctuations influence the rate of inflation.

+- (b) Explain how a rise in the price of food would affect a country's consumer prices index (CPI).
 [4] - (c) Analyse, using a demand and supply diagram, how bad weather is likely to affect the market for broccoli.
 [6] - (d) Discuss whether or not a higher inflation rate will benefit producers.
 [8] - 4 Changes in the supply of enterprise result in the development of new firms.
 In 2016, a theme park in Hong Kong made a loss with visitor numbers falling by 9%.
 In 2017, the same public limited company opened another larger theme park in Shanghai.
-The new theme park is expected to benefit from both internal and external economies of scale. - (a) Define a loss.
-[2] - (b) Explain, giving examples, the difference between an internal economy of scale and an external economy of scale.
-[4] - (c) Analyse how a government could increase the supply of enterprise.
+The new theme park is expected to benefit from both internal and external economies of scale.

+- (c) Analyse how a government could increase the supply of enterprise.
 [6] - (d) Discuss whether or not consumers would benefit from a firm changing from being a public limited company to a public corporation (state-owned enterprise).
 [8]

 5 In February 2017, China's central bank raised the rate of interest.
 It wanted to reduce borrowing and the growth of the money supply, but it was worried that the rise in the interest rate might reduce the country's economic growth rate.
-The change in interest rate is likely to have increased the workload of skilled commercial bank workers. (a) Identify two functions of money.
-[2] (b) Explain two reasons why a central bank may want to reduce borrowing.
-[4] (c) Analyse why skilled workers are usually paid more than unskilled workers.
-[6] (d) Discuss whether or not a rise in the rate of interest will reduce economic growth.
-[8] 6 A number of book publishers operate in Pakistan.
-These include multinational companies (MNCs) They employ a range of specialist workers.
+The change in interest rate is likely to have increased the workload of skilled commercial bank workers.

+- (d) Discuss whether or not a rise in the rate of interest will reduce economic growth.
+[8] - 6 A number of book publishers operate in Pakistan.
+These include multinational companies (MNCs).
+They employ a range of specialist workers.
 A number of these specialists estimate the price elasticity of demand (PED) for their firms' books.
-There is a debate about whether some books should be subsidised by the government. (a) Define a multinational company.
-[2] (b) Explain two disadvantages a worker could experience from specialising.
-[4] (c) Analyse how a change in the PED for its products may benefit a firm.
-[6] (d) Discuss whether or not the government should subsidise the production of books.
-[8] 7 It was predicted that global unemployment would rise by over two million in 2017.
-Unemploymerates, however, vary between countries.
-Some governments use fiscal policy measures and other use supply-side policy measures to reduce unemployment.
-The unemployment rate can also influenced by trade protection. hers (a) Identify two fiscal policy measures.
-[2]

-(b) Explain two reasons why the unemployment rate may be higher in one country than another.
-[4]
+There is a debate about whether some books should be subsidised by the government.

+- (d) Discuss whether or not the government should subsidise the production of books.
+[8] - 7 It was predicted that global unemployment would rise by over two million in 2017.
+Unemployment rates, however, vary between countries.
+Some governments use fiscal policy measures and others use supply-side policy measures to reduce unemployment.
+The unemployment rate can also be influenced by trade protection. - (a) Identify two fiscal policy measures. - (b) Explain two reasons why the unemployment rate may be higher in one country than another.
-(c) Analyse how supply-side policy measures may reduce unemployment.

-(d) Discuss whether or not a government should protect its country's industries from foreign competition.
+- (c) Analyse how supply-side policy measures may reduce unemployment.
+[6] - (d) Discuss whether or not a government should protect its country's industries from foreign competition.
 [8]